Is it ever right to count other’s blessings?

 Let no corrupting talk come out of your moths, but only such as is good for building up, as fits the occasion, that it may give grace to those who hear.
 Ephesians 4:29

 I absolutely don’t mean this: I don’t mean telling a friend who just lost her Mom, at least you’ve got your sister.
-Or “reminding” a friend who recently miscarried again, at least you’ve still got Emma and Ben.
-I don’t mean saying at least your house is paid for, to a friend who lost his job yesterday.
+Or reminding a friend who lost his job at least you own your house.

-That is not what I mean.
-That is pouring vinegar on soda, stealing a coat on a cold day.
+Those are not what I mean.
+That is pouring vinegar on soda, stealing someone’s coat on a cold day.
 That is singing songs to a heavy heart (Proverbs 25:20).
 Counting blessings over fresh wounds is mean.
 That’s not what I’m asking.

 Count each other’s blessings?